 Sec.
 9-22-2.
 Registration and Fees.

 All Retail Electrical Providers providing commercial or residential electrical service within the City of Coppell shall register with the City Manager or his designee.
-The City of Coppell shall assess a reasonable administrative fee for the registration in the amount of Five Hundred Dollars ($500.00) plus Ten Dollars ($10.00) for each retail or commercial customer which such fees shall be assessed on an annual basis.enters an order granting certification of the Retail Electric Provider, whichever is later.
+The City of Coppell shall assess a reasonable administrative fee for the registration in the amount of One Hundred Dollars ($100.00) on an annual basis.
+Registration shall be made using the attached Local Registration of Retail Electric Provider form.
+A Retail Electric Provider shall register by January 1, 2002, or 15 days prior to marketing electricity to electric customers resident within Coppel city limits.

 Sec.
 9-22-3.
 Suspension or Revocation.

-The City Manager or his designee may establish such reasonable regulations governing the registration including the formation or promulgation of an application.

-(1) The City Manager or his designee shall adopt such reasonable regulations to require such Retail Electrical Providers to provide such financial and/or operation debt as is necessary to provide a sufficient data base to administer the regulations adopted hereunder and as provided for under State law.

-(2) The City Manager or his designee may suspend or revoke the Retail Electrical Providers registration and operation within the municipality for significant violations during the registration and rules promulgated under the authority provided herein.
+The City Manager or his designee may recommend to the Council that a Retail Electric Provider’s registration and operation within the city be suspended or revoked for significant violations of Texas Utilities Code Title 2, Chapter 39, as amended, or rules adopted thereunder.

-(3) The City Manager or his designee may contract with an outside consulting firm to perform the services herein and provided for by this section.

 Sec.
 9-22-4.
 Penalties.

 A person, firm, corporation, entity or partnership that violates a provision of this article is guilty of a separate offense for each day or part of day during which the violation is committed, continued, or permitted.
-Each offense, upon conviction, is punishable by a fine not to exceed Five Hundred Dollars ($500.00) per offense, per day.”
+Each offense, upon conviction, is punishable by a fine not to exceed Five Hundred Dollars ($500.00) per offense,

 SECTION 2.
 That this ordinance shall take effect immediately from and after its passage and the publication of the caption, as the law and charter in such cases provide.

-DULY PASSED by the City Council of the City of Coppell, Texas, this the 25th day of September, 2001.
+DULY PASSED by the City Council of the City of Coppell, Texas, this the ____ day of ______, 2001.

 APPROVED: